 - (1) Estimated yields on CLO equity investments are based on expected cash flows related to the instruments over their expected holding periods.
-See "Risks Related to Our Investments-CLO investments involve complex documentation and accounting considerations". - (2) These investments are generally subject to certain limitations on resale, and may be deemed to be "restricted securities" under the Securities Act of 1933, as amended. - (3) CLO equity investments are also considered structured finance investments or CLO subordinated debt positions.
+See "Risks Related to Our Investments-CLO investments involve complex documentation and accounting considerations". - (2) These investments are generally subject to certain limitations on resale, and may be deemed to be "restricted securities" under the Securities Act of 1933, as amended.

+(3) CLO equity investments are also considered structured finance investments or CLO subordinated dobt positions.
+These investments are optified to recurring - (3) CLO equity investments are also considered structured finance investments or CLO subordinated debt positions.
 These investments are entitled to recurring distributions which are generally equal to the remaining cash flow of payments made by underlying securities less contractual payments to debt holders and fund expenses. - (4) Amortized cost reflects accretion of effective yield less any cash distributions received or entitled to be received from CLO structured finance investments. - (5) Security issued by an affiliate of named portfolio company.